 [This site is not just about American home cooking, it’s about navigating our busy lives and enjoying them to the fullest.
 On the Advice page, you’ll find planning & organization tips, ideas for living and thinking better, and of course, tips for seamlessly integrating food and cooking into your life.]

 I didn’t publish a blog post last week.

-And I didn’t let myself off the hook easily.
-I’m still thinking about it, two weeks later, even though I disappointed precisely one dedicated reader (hi Mom!!).
+And I didn’t let myself off the hook easily; I’m still thinking about it two weeks later.

-I realized that dwelling on my perceived failure made me feel less motivated to publish again the next week.
-I felt thrown off and disconnected- I screwed up once and it seemed easier to screw up again than to get back on track.
+After missing two weeks of publishing in a row, I felt thrown off and disconnected.
+I screwed up once and it seemed easier to screw up again than to get back on track.

 Here’s my step-by-step guide on how to get back on track:

 You’re probably sick of people telling you to wake up early, so I won’t do that.